Enbayft/ALEN-Tier-Guide/AzurLaneENTierGuide.md

   * 10s after battle start and every 20s, afterwards, launches a torpedo barrage (2 lines of 2 aimed torps).

 - Desc: A sidegrade to Washington.

-* Sturdier, more powerful, better armed and in possession of a much more useful synergy (Akagi still gets her +35% Aviation buff with her) in PvE, BB Kaga - affectionately called "Baga" - does however forfeit some reliability on her enhanced barrage and is stuck with an atrocious AA stat.
+>Sturdier, more powerful, better armed and in possession of a much more useful synergy (Akagi still gets her +35% Aviation buff with her) in PvE, BB Kaga - affectionately called "Baga" - does however forfeit some reliability on her enhanced barrage and is stuck with an atrocious AA stat.

-* She also has a few torps to throw out every now and then, but they're fairly lacklustre.
+She also has a few torps to throw out every now and then, but they're fairly lacklustre.

 ![BB](https://azurlane.koumakan.jp/w/images/e/e1/YamashiroChibi.png "IJN Yamashiro") ![BB](https://azurlane.koumakan.jp/w/images/a/a8/FusouChibi.png "IJN Fusou") - **[IJN Yamashiro](https://azurlane.koumakan.jp/Yamashiro)** **[IJN Fusou](https://azurlane.koumakan.jp/Fusou)** **(Kai)**
-* Skill: Increases Firepower by 20% || (Launches more seaplanes on first airstrike)
+* Skill:
+  * +20% FP to self.
+  * (Kai) On first airstrike, launch additional Zuiun.

+* Desc:
-* Desc: The second most cost-effective BBs in the game, owing to their remarkable statline, Kai nodes and comparatively low Oil costs.
+>The second most cost-effective BBs in the game, owing to their remarkable statline, Kai nodes and comparatively low Oil costs.

-* Their Kai is unique in that it is a sidegrade rather than an upgrade: when turned into BBV, they trade their CL guns and 1/3 of their BB salvo for seaplanes, letting them launch airstrikes as if they were carriers.
+Their Kai is unique in that it is a sidegrade rather than an upgrade: when turned into BBV, they trade their CL guns and 1/3 of their BB salvo for seaplanes, letting them launch airstrikes as if they were carriers.

-* A steep price to pay, especially considering how weak the seaplanes are in comparison to 'proper' bombers, how slow the launches are in comparison to 'proper' carriers and how much better are Ise and Hyuuga as BBVs.
+A steep price to pay, especially considering how weak the seaplanes are in comparison to 'proper' bombers, how slow the launches are in comparison to 'proper' carriers and how much better are Ise and Hyuuga as BBVs.

 ### Tier 1.5:
 ---